 - Never going barefoot during the healing process.
 The foot should be supported at all times while healing plantar fasciitis.
 Many comfort clog-type shoes with a built-in arch support are good for use around the house to avoid going barefoot.
 However, ezWalker® Custom Orthotics can also be used in slippers since these types of shoes normally don’t have support.

 Follow these recommendations and give your plantar fascia plenty of time for healing.
-It usually takes twice as long to heal the pain as the amount of time you have suffered with the condition.
+It usually takes half the time to heal the pain as the amount of time you have suffered from the condition.

 Make sure you’re fitting your shoes correctly.
 Our feet are constantly changing as we age.
 Have your fit checked regularly.
 And remember, the size on the measuring device is only a reference.
 Mass-manufactured shoes are NOT all created equal.
 Refer to the Shoe Fitting Reference Guide for proper guidelines on how to best fit your shoes.